element-hq/element-x-android/CONTRIBUTING.md

 ## Strings

-The strings of the project are managed externally using [https://localazy.com](https://localazy.com) and shared with ElementX iOS.
+The strings of the project are managed externally using [https://localazy.com](https://localazy.com) and shared with Element X iOS.

 ### I want to add new strings to the project